Philadelphia Eagles vs. Washington Football Team NFL Week 17 Odds, Plays and Insights for January 2, 2022

 - The Football Team have covered the spread once this season when underdogs by 3.5 points or more (in eight chances).

-- Washington's games this season have eclipsed the over/under in 46.7% of its opportunities (seven times in 15 games with a set point total).
+- Washington's games this year have eclipsed the over/under seven times in 15 opportunities (46.7%).

 - Washington is 3-2 against the spread and 4-1 overall when the team notches more than 21.2 points.

-- In games that Washington piles up more than 320.2 yards, the team is 3-4 against the spread and 4-3 overall.
+- In games that Washington totals more than 320.2 yards, the team is 3-4 against the spread and 4-3 overall.

-- The Football Team have turned the ball over 23 times this season, eight more turnovers than the Eagles have forced (15).

 Home and road insights